ndouglas-cloudsmith/ctf-atlanta-cheatsheet/README.md

-# ctf-atlanta-cheatsheet
+# CTF Atlanta Cheatsheet
-Reference repo for commands to progress in the labs
+Reference repository for commands to progress in the CTF labs

 ## Python scanning